 So let's begin, a canine massage is exactly what you think it is…a massage for your pup.
 A massage has some incredible benefits for dogs, including relaxation, rejuvenation and overall better health.
 This type of therapy is part of a holistic approach to your pup’s healthcare and is a great, natural way to help reduce pain and stress.

 Unfortunately, there isn't a lot we can do as puppy parents to stop our pets feeling stress completely, as it is a very normal reaction and emotion.
 But, as their owner, you can help reduce the negative effects from anxiety and tension.

-You may sometimes feel like you’re doing things wrong and it can be hard to know what is best for your pup when they’re suffering from anxiety, pain and stress.
+You may sometimes feel like you’re doing things wrong and it can be hard to know what is best for your pup when they’re suffering from anxiety, pain, and stress.
 It’s even more frustrating that they can’t tell you when something is wrong!
-Making sure that you know your dog well enough to notice any changes in their behaviour could help you discover when they’re suffering.
+Making sure that you know your dog well enough to notice any changes in their behavior could help you discover when they’re suffering.

 The health benefits of giving your pooch a massage aren’t only physical, but it can hugely help their emotional health, too.
 Also, a massage can help any dog, any age, breed or size, so take a look at some of the incredible positives your dog will gain by massaging them a few times a week:

 We all want what is best for our dogs, so helping them with the odd massage seems perfect!
 It's completely free and you can do it in the comfort of your own home - all you need is time.

 NOTE: We completely understand that not all dogs are tactile…If you have a dog that is nervous or agitated, getting them to relax through a massage will need a lot of patience and reassurance on your part.
 Be calm and gentle, giving them a lot of space if needed.
 You don’t want to cause more stress and damage by forcing things too much.